-Hannibal Hamlin’s publications include Psalm Culture and Early Modern English Literature (Cambridge, 2004), as well as The King James Bible after 400 Years: Literary, Linguistic and Cultural Influences (Cambridge, 2010), edited with Norman W. Jones, and The Sidney Psalter: Psalms of Philip and Mary Sidney (Oxford World’s Classics, 2009), edited with Margaret Hannay, Michael Brennan, and Noel Kinnamon.
-His articles and reviews have appeared in Renaissance Quarterly, Spenser Studies, Reformation, Sixteenth Century Journal, and Shakespeare Quarterly, among other journals, and he has published chapters in books including Literary Raleigh (forthcoming), Shakespeare and Religion: Early Modern and Postmodern Perspectives, Manifold Greatness: The Making of the King James Bible, The Oxford Handbook to Tudor Literature, and The Blackwell Companion to the Bible and English Literature.
+Hannibal Hamlin’s publications include The Bible in Shakespeare (Oxford, 2013), Psalm Culture and Early Modern English Literature (Cambridge, 2004), as well as The King James Bible after 400 Years: Literary, Linguistic and Cultural Influences (Cambridge, 2010), edited with Norman W. Jones, and The Sidney Psalter: Psalms of Philip and Mary Sidney (Oxford World’s Classics, 2009), edited with Margaret Hannay, Michael Brennan, and Noel Kinnamon.
+His articles and reviews have appeared in Renaissance Quarterly, Spenser Studies, Reformation, Sixteenth Century Journal, and Shakespeare Quarterly, among other journals, and he has published chapters in books including including the Ashgate Research Companion to the Sidneys (1500-1700), Literary and Visual Ralegh, Shakespeare and Religion: Early Modern and Postmodern Perspectives, Manifold Greatness: The Making of the King James Bible, The Oxford Handbook to Tudor Literature, and The Blackwell Companion to the Bible and English Literature.

 He is editor of the journal, Reformation and guest-editor of a special forum on Poetry and Devotion for Religion & Literature 42:3 (Spring-Summer 2011).